Skip to content

 Start free with Critique Chat.

-Open an account, try repo Q&A chat with frontier models for free, and install the GitHub App when you're ready for automated PR review.
+Open an account, try repo Q&A chat with frontier models for free, and install the GitHub App when you're ready for automated PR review and sandbox verification.
 Upgrade or cancel from settings any time.